mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/download/index.md

 ## Download from the AWS Marketplace

-Follow the instructions on provider's console to download the container image.
+Follow the instructions on the AWS console to download the container image.

 After downloading the image, run the following command to copy the binaries onto your host.